GerardBallet/Sql-git-control/README.md

 # Settings

 For use that tool you must to configure a setting file.
-An example of that file could by found [here](\ExampleSettings\settings.json). and put it on [that directory](settings).
+An example of that file could by found [here](ExampleSettings\settings.json). and put it on [that directory](settings).

 # Run Scripts generation

 ´´´
-docker-compose up
+docker-compose up --build
 ´´´